-The Applied Experimental and Human Factors (AEHF) PhD Program offers students opportunities for both lab and course-based training in Cognitive Neuroscience.
+The Human Factors & Cognitive (HFC) Psychology PhD Program offers students opportunities for both lab and course-based training in Cognitive Neuroscience.
 To support cognitive neuroscience research training, the Department of Psychology maintains state-of-the-art research facilities, including space and equipment for electroencephalography/event-related potentials (EEG/ERP), functional near-infrared spectroscopy (fNIRS), eye tracking, pupillometry, heart-rate variability, respiration, and electrodermal activity, as well as external collaborations to support functional magnetic resonance imaging (fMRI).
-In addition, the AEHF Program also offers a course-based concentration in Cognitive Neuroscience with the following curriculum:
+In addition, the HFC Program also offers a course-based concentration in Cognitive Neuroscience with the following curriculum:

 The Cognitive Neuroscience concentration requires the following four courses for a total of 12 credit hours: